jvaliq01/investment-agents/README.md

 python backend/src/agents/orchestration.py
 ```

+## .env Notes
+- Set up you .env file under the backend folder, just like the .env.example file
+- You must obtain both and Anthropic and OpenAI API key to run
+- The financial datasets api key is provided.
+However, we can only collect data on AAPL currently

 ## Front-End Agent Panel Description
 - Top Left - Financial Metrics Analysis
 - Top Right - Financial Statements Analysis